 How to make an Old Fashioned

 A revered drink, many assume that making an Old Fashioned is difficult and time-consuming, but that couldn’t be further from the truth.
-First, a quality American whiskey – bourbon or rye – is required.
+First, choose the best whisky; a quality American whiskey – bourbon or rye – is required.
 This is a serious cocktail where the spirit stands front and centre, with no bells and whistles to distract from its flavour.

 Sugar is required.
 In the past bartenders would most likely have used loaf sugar, nowadays a sugar cube is often used, although some do make use of a pre-made sugar syrup.